 What are Club Goods?

-In economics, club goods – also sometimes referred to as scarce or artificially scarce goods – are known as a subset of public goods that possess one of the two key factors that public goods carry.
+In economics, club goods – also sometimes referred to as scarce or artificially scarce goods – are a subset of public goods that possess one of the two key factors that public goods carry – namely, being non-rivalrous.

 Characteristics of Club Goods

 Club goods are non-rivalrous, so they’re not in danger of being used up or defiled by one or more person’s use, up until the point where continued use causes the use of the goods to become congested.
 They are, however, excludable, which means that people can be denied access to them or use of them.

 On the other hand, public goods are both non-excludable and non-rivalrous.
-It means that:
+This means that:

-- They aren’t going to be used up or unsuitable for use when used by someone else (non-rivalrous)
+- They aren’t going to be used up or unsuitable for use by future users when someone uses them (non-rivalrous)

 What it Means to Be Non-Rivalrous

-Club goods is a term applied, typically, to things and places that are fairly huge in size, such as a public park.
-However, any thing or place, no matter how vast, possess some form of limited capacity.
-Club goods deal with this issue by being defined as goods that are non-rivalrous (meaning their use doesn’t prevent them from being used up), but only to a point.
+Club goods is a term applied, typically, to things and places that are fairly large in size, such as a public park.
+However, anything or place, no matter how vast, is characterized by some form of limited capacity.
+Club goods are goods that are non-rivalrous (meaning their use doesn’t cause them to be used up), but only to a point.

-A private park or beach may be filled to capacity, meaning its use would make it unusable by others because of congestion.
-Once the congestion clears, however, the goods could then continue to be used by others without being entirely used up.
+A private park or beach may be filled to capacity, meaning its use by some would make it temporarily unusable by others because of congestion.
+Once the congestion clears, however, the goods can then continue to be used by others without being entirely used up.